Plan Your Next Move to Become a Coast Guard MemberBack to Top

 Where You Can Serve?

 There are approximately 46,000 active-duty Coast Guard men and women currently serving.
-If you choose to join their ranks, you may find yourself hanging from a helicopter to save a boater in the Atlantic, running down drug runners off the Florida coast, or stopping polluters from ruining our inland lakes.
+If you choose to join their ranks, you may find yourself hanging from a helicopter to save a boater in the Atlantic, running down drug runners off the Florida Coast, or stopping polluters from ruining our inland lakes and waterways.

 As a Coast Guardsmen, you could be flying in a helicopter over a hurricane disaster area or sailing on a cutter guarding New York Harbor.
 You could be cruising in a high-power Defender Class boat in the Pacific or breaking through an ice-ladened port in Alaska.